Imagine a world in which all products are designed to last.

 The road is still long, but the framework to implement laws like these is slowly appearing.

 While these kinds of regulations don’t yet apply to all goods on the market, they are here to stay.
-And they set the path towards more transparent, decisive Right to Repair freedoms for customers across Europe.
+And they set the path towards more transparent, decisive Right to Repair freedom for customers across Europe.

 Zero-waste living is about minimising the waste we create, wherever and whenever we can.
 Within this philosophy, every product we consume is given the most environmentally friendly outcome.
 The ‘6 Rs’ is a simple process you can follow to picture the possibilities for each item: